 If I’m honest, I can’t even count the number of times I’ve wanted to give up on Sega Does.
 Not because I don’t enjoy playing and reviewing Sega games, but because the task at hand – to review every game ever released for a Sega console – doesn’t always seem like the best use of my time.
 I’m young-ish, in relatively good health, and still at a point where I can live on very little money.
 Surely I should be pursuing some other avenue of writing that might possibly provide a living?

 I find myself consistently drawn back to Sega Does, though.
 I enjoy playing and exploring these old games, many of which I’ve never heard of until the day I play them.
-The community is warm, knowledgeable, and enthusiastic about Sega, and the SegaDoes podcast is a continuous joy to produce with Sam.
-I’m grateful to the blog, to Sam, and to the readers whose thoughts have lifted me up on the worst of days.
+The community is warm, knowledgeable, and enthusiastic about Sega.
+I’m grateful to the blog and to the readers whose thoughts have lifted me up on the worst of days.
 I would still probably do this without you all, but it would be a lot less satisfying.

 Thanks for all your support and for continuing to read my ramblings on old Sega games.
 You’re the best.
 Around.
-And not even an image of Dr. Robotnik in a thong can get you down.
+And not even an image of Dr. Robotnik in a thong can keep you down.